 The gift is pretty self-explanatory, and is sure to be a pretty big hit with whoever you choose to give it to.
 And if you’re looking for a little diversity, Suck UK also makes drum stick pens.
 The pens are ballpoint, and only come in blue as of now.

 There are a lot of different cases you can grab for an iPhone, but it makes a great gift to create a personalized one that is also drum themed.
 You’ll be proud give this to the drummer who you know will love it.

-This personalized iPhone 5/5s case from SkunkWerkz is made of plastic with a brushed aluminum lining.
+This personalized iPhone 7 case from SkunkWerkz is made of plastic with a brushed aluminum lining.
 It looks nice and allows you to laser engrave a name onto it.
 This make a great personalized gift to your favorite drummer.
-They also allow customization for the iPhone 6 and 6s as well.
+They also allow customization for the iPhone 8 as well.

-If you’re not interested in the personalized versions, this Keep Calm and Drum On case from Hat Shark is pretty simple, keeps the phone safe, and isn’t too expensive.
+For the older models 5, 5s, 6, etc.. this Keep Calm and Drum On case from Hat Shark is pretty simple, keeps the phone safe, and isn’t too expensive.
 Or else you could choose this Proud to be a drummer design coming in all sizes for the iPhone 4/4s, iPhone 5c, iPhone 5/5s/SE, iPhone 6/6s, and the iPhone 6 Plus/6s Plus.

 This is a pretty great and simple gift idea for the drummer looking to keep their phone safe.